Incorporating social norms into a configurable agent-based model of the decision to perform commuting behaviour: Introduction

 A social norm encompasses two strongly related ideas: first, that individual behaviour -- and the willingness to change that behaviour -- is strongly influenced by both previous performances of that behaviour (`habit') and the social context within which the behaviour unfolds; and second, that the observation of other people's behaviour (peers, neighbours, the public, etc.) can either shift or reinforce a behaviour.
 Therefore, the behaviour of individuals cannot be easily separated from the broader social and community systems in which they are embedded.
-Environmental interventions to promote active commuting are complex interventions primarily due to the social and physical systems within which these interventions occur, the contextually contingent nature of impacts, and the agency of groups and individuals whose behaviours they aim to influence \citep{mooreComplexSocialInterventions2019}.
-This suggests that in order to generate more realistic representations of the social and physical systems into which active commuting interventions are deployed, incorporation of information on social norms related to travel behaviour is required.
-A more explicit recognition of social norms related to travel behaviour when assessing the effectiveness of active commuting interventions may help reduce uncertainty over effectiveness and support practitioners in making more informed policy-decisions.
+Environmental interventions to promote active commuting are complex primarily due to the social and physical systems within which these interventions occur, the contextually contingent nature of impacts, and the agency of groups and individuals whose behaviours they aim to influence \citep{mooreComplexSocialInterventions2019}.
+This suggests that to generate better representations of the systems into which active commuting interventions are deployed, incorporation of social norms related to travel behaviour is required.
+Using norms related to travel when evaluating active commuting interventions may help reduce uncertainty over effectiveness and support practitioners in making more informed decisions.

-To achieve this, a complex systems approach where an individual's habits and their openness to influence from peers and others is incorporated is required \citep{rutterSystemsApproachesGlobal2019}.
-This framework may also help identify potential leverage points for public health interventions in socio-ecological systems \citep{rutterNeedComplexSystems2017,rutterSystemsApproachesGlobal2019}.
-Previous intervention research has tended not to capture the dynamic adaptive nature of complex systems which include: interactions between individuals; interactions between individual and environmental factors; and interactions between environmental factors.
-As a result, evaluations of active commuting programmes may provide incomplete information for decision-making as they fail to capture the dynamic, adaptive and non-linear nature of intervention effects within the system \citep{yangUsingAgentbasedModel2013}.